databricks-industry-solutions/hls-proteinfolding/tutorials/alphafold/README.md

 ![alphafold_cpu_gpu](./static/alphafold_CPU_GPU_split.png)

-The python module at workflow/scripts/run\_alphafold\_split.py has flags to allow you to run jsut the featurization (do on a CPU machine), or to fold (using GPU) after loading up precomputed feature pickle.
+The python module at workflow/scripts/run\_alphafold\_split.py has flags to allow you to run just the featurization (do on a CPU machine), or to fold (using GPU) after loading up precomputed feature pickle.

 This set up means featurization and folding can be set as two tasks in a Databricks job, with each task running on appropriate compute.